lab-cosmo/torch-pme/docs/src/references/metatensor/index.rst

 Metatensor Bindings
 ###################

-MeshLODE calculators returning representations as :py:class:`metatensor.TensorMap`.
+torch-pme calculators returning representations as :py:class:`metatensor.TensorMap`.
 For using these bindings you need to install the ``metatensor.torch`` optional dependencies.